begin-examples/node-personal-website/src/views/readme.md

 ## How is this different from `src/shared`?

-`src/views` makes it easy to share view components, layouts, and other frontend-facing files that might otherwise bloat your projects' various Functions.

-`src/shared` is great for sharing files that every part of your app may need, like common libraries, authentication modules, etc.
+When we looked at how people were using `src/shared`, we saw that people realized it was an easy way to share frontend components.
+Which is true!
+But we felt we could make it more explicit while also not bloating every function when the workflow desired was specifically for `@http` `GET`s.

 ## Use caution!

-Everything in `src/views` will be copied into all of your project's `@http` `GET` Functions, which has the potential to bloat your application and make it slow to start and execute.
+Everything in `src/views` will be copied into all of your project's `@http` `GET` HTTP functions, which has the potential to bloat your application.

-Remember you want to keep your Functions sub-5MB for optimal coldstart performance.
+Remember: you want to keep your functions sub-5MB for optimal performance.

 ## Note